For Hewlett Packard Enterprise Co [HPE], Analyst sees a drop to $17. What next?

-Hewlett Packard Enterprise Co [NYSE: HPE] stock went on an upward path that rose over 2.17% on Friday, amounting to a one-week price increase of more than 2.98%.
+Hewlett Packard Enterprise Co [NYSE: HPE] plunged by -$0.19 during the normal trading session on while it closed the day at $17.99.
 The company report on February 29, 2024 at 4:05 PM that Hewlett Packard Enterprise Reports Fiscal 2024 First Quarter Results.

 Exceeds profitability expectations and continues to scale recurring revenue, advancing long-term strategy.